 If you don’t already know how you’re going to carry all your clothes, gadgets and gear, then read more about backpacks for Peru first, as well as the benefits of carrying a daypack.

 Also remember that you can buy almost everything you need in Peru, so if you forget something it doesn’t really matter (if anything in this Peru packing list is hard to find in Peru, I’ll let you know).

 Packing for Peru: The Basics

 When you’re thinking about what clothes to pack for Peru, keep in mind the distinct geographic regions of Peru and the huge differences in altitude.
-One day you can be in the heat of the jungle, the next in the chilly heights of the Andes, so you need to be adaptable.
+One day you can be in the heat of one of Peru’s Amazon destinations, and the next in the chilly heights of the Andes, so you need to be adaptable.
 Think in layers and be flexible, but don’t pack too much.

 - 1 pair of shoes/trainers/sneakers for day-to-day use

 - 1 warm jacket or lightweight fleece for cold weather

 - 1 pair of trousers/pants/jeans for day-to-day use